Archaic — Branding

 Competition

 I visited the websites of other towns and villages in New York for reference on structure and layout.
-Two in particular were Canton and Liverpool, which had much more intuitive navigation and layouts.
+Two in particular were Canton and Liverpool, which had more intuitive navigation and layouts.

 Personas & Site Map